-The last time I wrote about this case the issue was whether a trustee, acting solely in her capacity as trustee, had standing to bring a trust reformation action under F.S.
+The last time I wrote about the Reid case the issue was whether a trustee, acting solely in her capacity as trustee, had standing to bring a trust reformation action under F.S.
 736.0415 (Reformation to correct mistakes).
 Trial court said no, 3d DCA said YES.

 After having won the right to bring her trust reformation action, the trustee is now back before the 3d DCA because the same judge who didn’t think she had standing subsequently ruled against her on the merits, denying her claim for trust reformation under F.S.
 736.0415 . . . even though the uncontroverted evidence of the drafting attorney and the testator’s doctor (the only two witnesses to testify) unequivocally stated the trust contained a drafting mistake and the requested reformation was needed to carry out the testator’s intent.